bcgov/lear/gcp-jobs/future-effective-filings/README.md

 ## Development Setup

 1. Follow the [instructions](https://github.com/bcgov/entity/blob/master/docs/setup-forking-workflow.md) to checkout the project from GitHub.
-2. Open the entity-bn directory in VS Code to treat it as a project (or WSL projec).
+2. Open the notebook-report directory in VS Code to treat it as a project (or WSL projec).
 To prevent version clashes, set up a virtual environment to install the Python packages used by this project.
 3. Run `make setup` to set up the virtual environment and install libraries.

-## Running Entity BN
+## Running Notebook Report

 1. Run `. venv/bin/activate` to change to `venv` environment.
-2. Run notebook with `python entity-bn.py`
+2. Run notebook with `python notebookreport.py`

 ## Running Unit Tests